jaideng1/bazaar-stocks/README.md

 To build for Mac, Windows and Linux, run:
 `npm run dist-all-platforms`

+For only Mac and Windows, run:
+`npm run dist-mw`

 (Be careful about building, it can use up a lot of storage!)

 ### Warnings

 There might be warnings about this GitHub page that popup while making the program.
+They look a bit like this:
+`⚠ Warning: There have been new commits made to the GitHub page.
+This bazaar-stocks fork only has 35 commits, and the GitHub page has 36 commits.`

-They just mean that there is new content here, and you might want to check it out.
+They just mean that there is new content here, in this repository, and you might want to check it out.
 To get rid of them, run `npm run update-info`.